2023 - Best Nursing Schools in Idaho

 - Cumulative GPA of 3.0 (cumulative) on prerequisite courses

 - Meet the ADN Admissions criteria for physical ability

 - Individual TEAS score of 60% or greater

 - Provide evidence of current CPR certification

 Tuition and Costs of ADN Programs in Idaho

-With campuses in Boise and Nampa as well as online offerings, the cost for an in-state student's tuition per credit hour is about $140 at the College of Western Idaho.
-The quoted book cost is about $1000; however, nursing students will likely exceed this figure.
-Nursing supplies and uniforms are not quoted on price lists, however, often teaching staff has recommended vendors to source these items from."
+With campuses in Boise and Nampa as well as online offerings, the cost for an in-state student’s tuition per credit hour is about $140 at the College of Western Idaho.
+This does not include additional mandatory fees or supplies.

 Advantages of ADN Programs

 While there is still the romantic appeal for a 4-year university degree, practical students may opt for a 2-year Associate’s Degree in their discipline for any number of reasons.
 Foremost, the cost and time commitment are considerably less, which ups the value for most cash-starved students.
 In recent years, community and technical colleges have entered formal agreements with associated universities to streamline the transfer process for students that wish to carry on in their education.
 While academic quality is on par, junior colleges often feature a more hands-on approach to learning which appeals to some students.